kadimetla/doc-adk-training/training/module02-environment-setup/lab-solution.md

 We will use `venv` to create an isolated environment for our project.

 1.  **Create the virtual environment:**

-    Run the following command inside your `adk-training` directory.
-This creates a sub-directory named `.venv` which will contain the isolated Python environment.

     ```shell
     python3 -m venv .venv
     ```

 2.  **Activate the virtual environment:**

-    You must activate the environment to start using it.
-The command differs based on your operating system.

     *   **macOS / Linux (bash/zsh):**
         ```shell
         source .venv/bin/activate